Life insurance

 1. People with elementary school-aged kids

-If your kids are younger than that and you want coverage until they’re college-aged, you might consider a 20-year term life insurance policy instead.
+If your kids are younger than about 8 to 10 and you want coverage until they’re college-aged, you might consider a longer term, like 20 or 30 years, instead.

 2. Those with 15 years left on a private student loan